imtripleq/rnm-character-browser/README.md

 # Dennis' Demo - Rick and Morty Character Browser

 Explore and discover characters from the Rick and Morty universe.
-This demo showcases a dynamic character browser built with Apollo GraphQL and Next.js, featuring detailed profiles, seamless pagination, and real-time data fetching.
+This demo showcases a dynamic character browser built with Apollo GraphQL and Next.js, featuring detailed profiles, seamless pagination, real-time data fetching, custom character creation, and integration with AWS services such as Cognito, AppSync, DynamoDB, IAM, and Amplify for a full-stack app.

 ## Features

-- Browse detailed profiles of Rick and Morty characters.
+- Browse Detailed Profiles: Explore in-depth profiles of characters from the Rick and Morty universe.
-- Seamless pagination to navigate through different pages of characters.
+- Seamless Pagination: Effortlessly navigate through different pages of characters.
-- Dynamic data fetching using Apollo GraphQL.
+- Dynamic Data Fetching: Real-time data fetching using Apollo GraphQL.
+- Custom Character Creation: Create and manage your own custom characters.
+- User Authentication: Secure authentication using AWS Cognito.
+- Serverless Backend: Utilize AWS Lambda for serverless functions and AWS AppSync with DynamoDB for custom character database management.
+- Apollo Client Caching: Efficient data caching and state management with Apollo Client.
-- Built using the monorepo method to streamline project management and simplify the setup process.
+- Monorepo Structure: Streamline project management and simplify the setup process.

 ## Live Demo